roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-16 ****** byJust_Plain_Bob© It had been three weeks since she had received her wake up call and a lot had happened in that time.
+It had been three weeks since she had received her wake up call and a lot had happened in that time.
 Frank and Sarah had followed through on their plan and Sarah and the boys had moved out.
 That night Frank had left Sarah and the two boys at the motel and had come to the house and explained to Rick what he was doing.

  Rick had not taken it well.
 He seemed to feel that his father was being disrespectful to the memory of his mother.
 She found that curious because it had only been a couple of days since he had asked her if she knew anyone they could have fixed Frank up with.
 The fact that his mother had been dead for six years and that his father still had a life didn't seem to occur to him.
 Frank listened to Rick and then said, "Sorry you feel that way" and he had gotten up and walked out of the house without another word.